-Professors Chase, Eley (Chair), Parrott, Teel; Associate Professors Brandon, Pundt; Assistant Professors Carson, Cole, Eadie, Miller, Slazas; Adjunct Faculty Allard, Gross, Tarrant, Walsh; Staff/Teaching Assistant Foster; Emeritus Professor Weeks.
+Professors Chase, Eley (Chair), Parrott, Teel; Associate Professors Brandon, Pundt; Assistant Professors Cole, Eadie, Miller, Price, Slazas; Adjunct Faculty Allard, Gross, Power, Tarrant, Walsh; Staff/Teaching Assistant Foster; Emeritus Professor Weeks.

 The mission of the Marine Transportation Department is to teach, mentor, train, assess, and nurture the natural curiosity of our students in their quest to become successful professionals in the maritime industry; to provide them with the desire and the skill to improve their knowledge in their chosen field; to help them to be leaders in their field, through academic study, technical knowledge, strong ethics, and hands on hard work so that they leave every vessel, job, company or institution a better place for those who follow; to foster an appreciation of family and community and encourage involvement in each.